theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 ![center](/figures/causality1/rudder-setup-1.png)

-#### Rung 1 Analysis
+#### Associational analysis

-At rung 1, we only have observational data on R and D (we can't see the wind W).
+Since we only have observational data on R and D (we can't see the wind W).
 Let's look at their correlation.

 ```